gregory-lee-bartholomew/fedora-on-zfs/README.md

 ## Make `/etc` a git repo that is backed by a separate ZFS dataset

-If you make your `/etc` directory a git repo as shown below, you can push your customizations to a local repo when you make them and then you will be able to recover them later if you rollback your OS.
+If you make your `/etc` directory a git repo as shown below, you can push your customizations to a local repo when you make them and then you will be able to recover them later if you roll back your OS.

 Substitute `root/0` to match the name of your root filesystem.